Power Intelligence is the cognitive skill needed to understand, assess, and influence power dynamics.

 One of them is “the existence of savants, prodigies and other exceptional people” (Gilman, 2001).

-If you can find such a guy, then you’re probably in the presence of a discreet, independent “type” of intelligence.
+If you can find such a guy, then you’re probably in the presence of a discrete, independent “type” of intelligence.

 This is a valid approach of supplementing scientific research with real-world observation and analytical skills (see the “3 pillars of knowledge“).